johnofleek/PiloT/docs/networkManagerDocs/instructions_HL8548.md

 ## Pilot power on signal
 It is recommended to use the ./pilotOn.sh and ./pilotOff.sh scripts to ensure correct modem operation.
-The scripts overide the RPi's GPIO default state which may not be stable states.
+The scripts override the RPi's GPIO default state which may not be stable states.

+## IP connectivity
+Testing has revealed issues on some networks when using when using PDP context type IPV4V6 and IPV6.
+If users experience issues try setting the PDP context type tp "IP" (IPv4)

 ## Debug
 Power on the PiloT ./pilotOn.sh